Rojo Amanecer: Production and release

 Though the film later proved to be successful, it was produced with a low budget and was filmed inside a warehouse with few shots from outside the apartment.
 This was due in large part to the stigmatization of the theme of the film, as the government maintained a strict stance.

 The release of Rojo Amanecer suffered delay until 1990.
 The writer of the film, Xavier Robles, appealed to the General Society of Writers in Mexico, which in turn brought an injunction against the Department of Cinematography.
-Officials argued that it was all just a simple delay for bureaucratic reasons, the filmmakers allegated that they were trying to censor the movie, and indeed they were.
-The excuse they used was that the film contained scenes of the Mexican army and was the reason that they had to cut two scenes in which soldiers appear: the final, in which two soldiers are patrolling the ground floor of the Chihuahua, and a scene about halfway through the film, in which two soldiers ask to look inside the apartment in search of students.
+Officials argued that it was all just a simple delay for bureaucratic reasons, the filmmakers alleged that they were trying to censor the movie.
+The excuse used to delay the film was that it contained scenes of the Mexican army and was the reason that the directors had to cut two scenes in which soldiers appear: the final scene, in which two soldiers are patrolling the ground floor of the Chihuahua, and a scene about halfway through the film, in which two soldiers ask to look inside the apartment in search of students.